xavisolesoft/UdacityVR_Greek_Mythology_Museum/Documentation/Writeup.md

 #### Test questions

-- Are the size of the god images correctly?
+- Are the size of the god pictures correctly?
   - Yes.
 - Can you read correctly the text?
   - Yes.